rahulgopinath/rahulgopinath.github.io/index.md

 linear worst-case behavior
 [(ISSRE 2026)](/publications/2026/07/11/drdd/).

-Containment is the other half.
-When data arrives corrupted, discarding it loses information, and repair techniques that need a format specification are useless when none exists.
+<h3>Tolerating corrupt data</h3>

+Not every fault can be removed before deployment, and not every damaged input is the program's fault.
+Data arrives corrupted through entry error, truncated transmission, storage decay, inconsistent formatting, and specifications that changed underneath it.
+The usual response is to drop the affected records, which is a data loss decision dressed up as a correctness decision.

+Where the data can be regenerated, that is merely wasteful.
+Where it cannot — a one-off experiment, a monitoring record, an instrument stream that will never be replayed — discarding is not an acceptable answer, and repair stops being a convenience and becomes a reliability requirement.

+The obstacle is that established repair methods need a format specification, and frequently there is none to be had.
+Long-lived archives are the sharp case: formats drift across decades, tooling is retired, and the specification is often the first thing lost.
+_εRepair_ works without one,
-_εRepair_ uses parser feedback alone to locate and correct inconsistencies, producing substantially higher quality repairs than _ddmax_ while losing far less data
+using parser feedback alone to locate and correct inconsistencies.
-[(ISSRE 2025)](/publications/2025/07/01/automatic/).
+It produces repairs 2.6 times higher in quality than _ddmax_, measured by the edits needed to restore the data, while losing 2.8 times less of it, at 1.4 times the runtime [(ISSRE 2025)](/publications/2025/07/01/automatic/).
-Our follow-up generalizes this to maximal format-free repair, lifting the restrictions on repair operations, repair locations, and the parser properties earlier methods required
+Our follow-up generalizes this to maximal format-free repair, lifting the restrictions earlier methods imposed on repair operations, repair locations, and the parser properties they required [(ASE 2026)](/publications/2026/06/20/ase-maximal/).

-[(ASE 2026)](/publications/2026/06/20/ase-maximal/).
+Repair of this kind is the fault tolerance half of reliability.
+It does not make the corruption less likely.
+It makes the consequence of corruption recoverable, which is the property that matters when the data is irreplaceable.

 <!--
 <h3>Implementation</h3>